spsforks/QB64-Wiki/CDBL.md

 ## Example(s)

+## Example(s)
-*Example:* Prints a double-precision version of the single-precision value stored in the variable named A.
+ Prints a double-precision version of the single-precision value stored in the variable named A.

 ```vb